 The pretest and posttest results for the writing group and the normative groups are shown in Table 7 for the paragraph and persuasive theme measures.
 In relation to the within-group comparisons, significant differences were found on all the variables for the writing group, representing large effect sizes in each case.
-Only one significant within-group difference was found for the normative group; on the Theme Planning Score, they made an average gain of .8 points (in comparison to the average gain of 43.45 points for the writing completers).
-In relation to the between-group comparisons, there were significant differences between the posttest scores of the writing students and the normative students, with the writing students scoring significantly higher on the posttests than the normative group on all variables.
-The writing group scored significantly higher than the normative students; the junior-high writing students earned significantly higher scores than the junior-high normative group; and the senior-high writing students earned significantly higher scores than the senior-high normative group.
+Only one significant within-group difference was found for the normative group; on the Theme Planning Score on the persuasive Theme Test, they made an average gain of .8 points (in comparison to the average gain of 43.45 points for the writing completers).
+In relation to the between-group comparisons, there were significant differences between the posttest scores of the writing students and the normative group on all variables.
+The writing group scored significantly higher than the normative group; and the senior-high writing students earned significantly higher scores than the senior-high normative group.
 The magnitude of the difference was similar in each case, not only representing large effect sizes, but also corresponding to very large gains on the part of the writing students.